openmopac/openmopac.github.io/content/guides/proteins.md

 ## RESEQ

-This keyword causes MOPAC to reorder the atoms in a protein into a standard PDB sequence.
+This keyword causes MOPAC to reorder the atoms in a protein into a standard PDB file sequence.

 ## ADD-H